dotaheor/unify-Go-builtin-and-custom-generics/README.md

 // use it

-type BoolList = List[bool] // call the gen then bind the output type to a type alias
+// call the gen then bind the output type to a type alias. type BoolList = List[bool]

 func main() {
-	var intList List[int] // call the gen then use the output type intList = intList.Push(123)
+	// Call the gen then use the outputted type. var intList List[int]
+	intList = intList.Push(123)
 	intList = intList.Push(456)
 	intList = intList.Push(789)
 	intList.Dump()

-	var strList List[string] // call the gen then use the output type strList = intList.Push("abc")
+	// Call the gen then use the outputted type. var strList List[string]
+	strList = intList.Push("abc")
 	strList = intList.Push("mno")
 	strList = intList.Push("xyz")